Minnesota Pre-Law Scholars (MPLS) Program

 Program Requirements & Timeline

-Students who are accepted into the program are required to submit a $100 seat deposit on the first day of class.
-This seat deposit must come in the form of a check.
+Students who are accepted into the program are required to submit a $100 seat deposit before the first day of class.
+This seat deposit must come in the form of a check made out to the University of Minnesota Law School.
 The deposit is fully refundable upon successful completion of this program.
-Successful completion is defined as being present on the first day of class, missing no more than 2 sessions (class or practice exam), making up a practice exam within one week of the original date, arriving to all classes on time, and reporting all six practice LSAT scores.
+Successful completion is defined as being present on the first day of class, missing no more than 3 sessions (class or practice exam), making up a practice exam within one week of the original date, arriving to all classes on time, and reporting all six practice LSAT scores.

 Applications are designed to provide additional information on a candidate’s maturity, judgment, communication, analytical skills and motivation to pursue a legal education.
 The Admissions Committee will complete a holistic assessment of all application materials.
-A completed application includes the application form, ACT or SAT score report, undergraduate transcript(s), and three essays.
+A completed application includes the application form, optional ACT or SAT score, unofficial undergraduate transcript(s), and statement of interest.
+Letters of recommendation are optional and can be submitted to firstname.lastname@example.org

 Sara Halimah ('20)